neapsix/neapsix.github.io/content/example-procedure/index.md

 Create a tunnel between the two servers using Wireguard.
 The Wireguard connection should have two peers: the reverse proxy server and the container host.
 They should be assigned IP addresses on a subnet that doesn't overlap with anything else on your network.
 For steps to set up a Wireguard tunnel, refer to the [Quick Start](https://www.wireguard.com/quickstart/) topic in the Wireguard documentation.

 ### Add a Reverse Proxy Rule
-Update the reverse proxy server configuration to redirect requests for `<application>.proxy.example.com` to the container application.
+Make your container container available over the Wireguard tunnel, and configure the reverse proxy server to redirect requests for `<application>.proxy.example.com` to it.

 In your Docker Compose file, in the definition for your application, publish a port on the host.
 For example, you might have this line mapping port 58001 on the container host to port 80 on the container: